 We expect your child to be in school every day.
 There is a clear correlation between achievement and attendance, and we want to work with you to ensure our pupils reach their full potential.
-In some instances, student attendance does not meet our high expectations.
+Every day really does count:

-- Try and offer support if attendance isn’t improving
+- Offer individual support if attendance isn’t improving

 How you can help:

 - Contact school daily to report an absence

 - If your child has a medical appointment, please ensure they don’t have the whole day off and come into school before and after where possible.

 - Communicate with the school if there are any issues at home we can support you with or that may be affecting attendance

 - Bring in medical evidence e.g. a prescription, appointment card, hospital letter.
 Whether the absence is authorised is dependent on their attendance record and the discretion of the Attendance Team.

 - Only take your child on holiday during the allocated school breaks (which is 13 weeks per year) Fines may be issued if holidays are taken during school time.

 As you are aware competition for both college places and job opportunities are fierce and good grades at GCSE can provide a stepping stone for your child’s future.
 The foundations of good attendance are habits which are developed at the beginning of a child’s educational journey.